 Maturity of administrative data use Country Details of use Exploration/early development France A project is underway to use and merge administrative data for estimating migration.
 Portugal Exploring administrative data for annual resident population estimates and achieve coherence between migration flows and migrant stocks.
 Switzerland Has very mature and embedded usage of administrative data in the production of statistics.
 Currently developing the production of longitudinal data on international migration flows based on their already mature register data.
-Mature development/pre- Armenia Use of population register with border production management data is planned for use in 2022 Census.
+Mature development/pre- production Armenia Use of population register with border management data is planned for use in 2022 Census.
 After census, these sources may be used for migration measurement.
 Hungary Improving migration statistics based on multiple (unspecified) administrative data sources.
-Slovak Republic 2021 Census based on integration of administrative data with additional migration data from statistical surveys.
+Slovakia 2021 Census based on integration of administrative data with additional migration data from statistical surveys.
 United Kingdom Shifting from survey-based migration statistics to new measures based on administrative data.

-United States Use of use complete flight data to estimate net migration for the Commonwealth of Puerto Rico, supplemented by demographic attributes from survey data.
+Maturity of administrative data use Country Details of use United States Use of use complete flight data to estimate net migration for the Commonwealth of Puerto Rico, supplemented by demographic attributes from survey data.
 In production New Zealand Administrative data is used as the main source for migration estimates, with statistical models used to give early provisional estimates.

-Selected examples on innovations with administrative data
+2. Selected examples on innovations with administrative data

-Portugal
+A. Portugal

-- 69. Statistics Portugal is studying and exploring the use of administrative data in the production of official population statistics, based on a variety of sources including:
+- 66. Statistics Portugal is studying and exploring the use of administrative data in the production of official population statistics, based on a variety of sources including:

-- national population civil register
+- (a) National population civil register;

-- foreign population register
+- (b) Foreign population register;

-- education attainment register
+- (c) Education attainment register;

-- tax register
+- (d) Tax register;

-- social security register
+- (e) Social security register;

-- employment and unemployment registers.
+- (f) Employment and unemployment registers.

-70. These records are being used to construct a resident population database, to be updated annually.
+- 67. These records are being used to construct a resident population database, to be updated annually.
 In transitioning to the use of administrative data, coherence between migration flows and migrant stocks is a key concern.
 Comparing the resident population between reference dates can be used to measure migrant stocks, but this does not give the gross migration flows between the reference dates.
 Statistics Portugal is currently studying methods to overcome the challenges and limitations of the administrative data sources to measure migration flows.

-Armenia
+B. Armenia

-71. Armenia is planning to use a Population Register in combination with data from their Border Management Information System, for the 2022 Population Census.
-For the first time, these administrative data will be combined with a 25% sample survey.
+68. Armenia is planning to use a Population Register in combination with data from their Border Management Information System, for the 2022 Population Census.
+For the first time, these administrative data will be combined with a large sample survey (involving 25% of the addresses in the population register).
 This census approach has the potential to give new measures of migration and mobility.
 The systems for the combining of administrative data and the survey are in their final stage of development.

-United Kingdom
+C. United Kingdom

-- 72. The Office for National Statistics (ONS) is moving towards an administrative data-based measure of migration, replacing the measures based on the International Passenger Survey (IPS), which had long-recognised limitations.
+69. The Office for National Statistics (ONS) is moving towards an administrative databased measure of migration, replacing the measures based on the International Passenger Survey (IPS), which had long-recognised limitations.
 This has been further accelerated by the emergence of the COVID-19 pandemic, which caused the IPS to be suspended by the ONS in 2020, although it has now resumed, focusing on international travellers.
 The ONS is using a variety of administrative sources, mainly integrated through their Registration and Population Interaction Database (RAPID) developed by the Department for Work and Pensions (DWP).
 This gives a single coherent view of interactions across the systems in DWP, HM Revenue and Customs (HMRC) and local authorities via Housing Benefits.
-These interactions include income support benefits, employment, self-employment, pensions and in-work benefit. - 73.
-Adjustments are made to account for the variety of migrant types that have differing levels of representation across the administrative system.
-To overcome the lags associated with classifying migration based on this data, the ONS also undertakes modelling to estimate migration flows, discussed in the earlier section National experiences about big data and new data sources.
+These interactions include income support benefits, employment, self-employment, pensions and in-work benefit.